nixonlab/teabiscuit/01-rnaseq_workflow/01-practical2.rnaseq_data.md

 ![](./runselector.png)

+Under normal circumstances, we would want to download and run all the runs and samples from this study.
+In that case, we can download the entire run selector table - or just select accessions - and use this file directly in a snakemake pipeline.

+### Download using `sra-toolkit`

-Normally we can download the run selector table and this file can be directly used in one of our snakemake pipelines.
-However, for this lab we are just going to download data from one run using the sra-toolkit.
+For the purposes of this lab, we are going to go through the process of downloading and extracting FASTQ data from a single run using the sra-toolkit.

 First, activate the conda environment to load the software: